George Meade Easby: Education and careers

-Easby graduated from Chestnut Hill Academy in June 1936, after reaching the age of 18.
-To celebrate all of this, on July 9, 1936, his parents purchased for him a brand new convertible Packard Super Eight luxury automobile from the nearest Packard dealership (Goldner Brothers) on Germantown Avenue.
+Easby graduated from Chestnut Hill Academy in June 1936, to celebrate, on July 9, 1936, his parents purchased for him a brand new convertible Packard Super Eight luxury automobile from the nearest Packard dealership (Goldner Brothers) on Germantown Avenue.
 By the fall of the same year, he began studying illustration at the University of the Arts in Center City, Philadelphia.

 After the start of World War II in 1939, Easby was drafted into the United States Army and was assigned to patrol (by air) the Atlantic Coast.
 At the end of World War II Easby continued work as an artist and became a recognized cartoonist.
 He then got involved in acting and producing low-budget Hollywood films.
 Later, he worked as a radio talk host and as a U.S. State Department employee for over twenty-five years.
 He served on the Commission of Fine Arts and often met with highly important figures.

 In the meantime, Easby became a major art and antique collector, who inherited more than 100,000 antiques and personal items, many of which had been in his family for centuries.
 His collection includes items belonging to General George Meade, a chair and other high valued items belonging to Napoleon of France as well as jewelry belonging to Joséphine de Beauharnais.
 It also includes the very utensils that were used by the founding fathers of the United States during the signing of the Declaration of Independence in Philadelphia.
 Many pieces from his collection have been loaned to the White House, U.S. State Department for its diplomatic reception rooms, and the Metropolitan Museum of Art in New York City.
 Some of his pieces are also housed at the Philadelphia Museum of Art.
 Easby's furniture items were often traded at auctions such as Christie's and Sotheby's in the above one million dollar range each.
 Among many of the antique watches and clocks left to Easby, one was made for the 18th-century Queen Marie Antoinette of France.

 Easby was also a collector of antique cars.
 He owned the 1954 Rolls-Royce Silver Wraith that was previously owned by Prince Aly Khan (husband of the famous American actress Rita Hayworth and father of Aga Khan IV), his first vehicle (the Packard) and a few others.

-Following the January 1969 death of his father Easby lived by himself in the family's Baleroy Mansion, which is located in the historically affluent Chestnut Hill section of Philadelphia, Pennsylvania.
+Following the January 1969 death of his father, Easby lived by himself in the family's Baleroy Mansion, located in the historically affluent Chestnut Hill section of Philadelphia, Pennsylvania.
 It was given the title of the "Most Haunted Home in America", due to the supposed supernatural beings that inhabited the 32-room mansion.
 In 1990 Easby told The Philadelphia Inquirer, "The neighbors worry that it might become a Disney World with buses and tourists, but heavens, I've assured them that it won't."